Femi-Varghese/femi/README.md

 [mention your project hosted project link here]
 ### Project Description
 A small website which hlepss you to work more on your hobbies.
-An extra feature is that  you can get links to acess differnt shops and accessories in the website which are needed to build on yur hobbies.
+An extra feature is that  you can get links to acess different shops and accessories in the website which are needed to build on your hobbies.

 ### The Problem statement
 Devlop the hidden passions.